Company Logo - Home Link

 53-83 Water Street

-You cannot miss this 500,000-square-foot brick warehouse situated close to the waterfront.
-This is the Empire Stores' former warehouse, built between 1868 and 1885.
+This 500,000-square-foot brick warehouse situated close to the waterfront is Empire Stores.

 As industry slowed down along the Brooklyn waterfront in the 1940s and ‘50s, many of the area’s warehouses were torn down for the construction of the Brooklyn-Queens Expressway and the Brooklyn Heights Promenade.